TigerPengPeng/async-event/README.md

-    4. last, you can use maven to build module mvn build mvn clean install -DskipTests -U
+    4. last, you can use maven to build module mvn build mvn clean install -DskipTests -U or mvn clean install -Dscale=/ (if you can connect to your rabbitmq server)

 # samples #
     sample is at dir test.